SeethapathiLab/LocAd/README.md

 Code associated with manuscript "Exploration-based learning of a stabilizing controller predicts locomotor adaptation" If you use or build on this code in any way, please cite the following:

-Authors: Nidhi Seethapathi, Barrett L Clark, and Manoj Srinivasan
+Authors: N. Seethapathi, B. L. Clark, and M. Srinivasan. <br/>
-Title: Exploration-based learning of a stabilizing controller predicts locomotor adaptation
+Title: Exploration-based learning of a stabilizing controller predicts locomotor adaptation. <br/>
-Journal: To be announced
+Journal: To be announced. <br/>
+Volume and pages: To be announced. <br/>
-Year: 2024
+Year: 2024. <br/>

 ## How to run the program